2300 Warrensville Center Road

-The Police Department employs twenty-six sworn law enforcement officers and six civilian employees.
+The Police Department employs twenty-eight sworn law enforcement officers and six civilian employees.

-It sponsors an Auxiliary Police unit of concerned community residents.
-As such, they offer an invaluable perspective on happenings in their immediate neighborhoods and in the City.
-Auxiliary officers also have the opportunity to ride along on patrol with a regular officer.
+The Police Department sponsors an Auxiliary Police unit of concerned community residents.
+Members of this unit offer an invaluable perspective on happenings in their immediate neighborhood and in the City.
+Auxiliary officers have the opportunity to ride along on patrol with a regular officer.
 As the second patrolman in the police cruiser, the Auxiliary officer gives the regular officer another set of eyes and ears.
-Please contact Lieutenant Scott Tyler at (216) 932-1800 if you are interested in joining the Auxiliary Police unit.
+Please contact Lieutenant Dale Orians at (216) 932-1800 if you are interested in joining the Auxiliary Police unit.

 The University Heights Neighborhood Watch is a crime prevention program designed to increase neighborhood safety and awareness by reducing crime through education and communication.
 Neighborhood Watch is really about being observant.
 Anyone can do it every day just by being aware of what is appropriate for their neighborhood and contacting the police about anything or anyone unusual or suspicious.

 Please join the Neighborhood Watch program.
 More volunteers are always needed and welcome.
-Contact Lieutenant Scott Tyler for more information at (216) 932-1800 or by e-mail at UHWATCH@yahoo.com.
+Contact Lieutenant Dale Orians for more information at (216) 932-1800 or by e-mail at UHWATCH@yahoo.com.

 The Police Department jointly provides police S.W.A.T. services with four nearby communities (Shaker Heights, Beachwood, South Euclid, Euclid), and provides assistance in high risk and life threatening situations through the use of specialized training in weapons and tactics.

 Thank you for attending the Community Safety Forum on July 29 at John Carroll University.
 We hope that the information from the panel of criminal justice and prosecution experts was helpful, and that you find the Home Security Checklist from the University Heights Police Department useful.